 To get the rubber soles looking white and new again, use a Mr. Clean Magic Eraser on them.
 It will take a little scrubbing, but those erasers really do work like magic!

-I was very surprised when the shoes came out of the washer.
+When the shoes came out of the washer, I was really surprised at how clean my shoes were.
 They were truly clean and looked like brand new again.
 Another great use for the miracle spot remover!